neuraloperator/sparse_ct/README.md

 make test-aapm      # test the AAPM model make test-kits      # test the C4KC-KiTS model
 ```
 Metrics are printed and saved to `results/` as CSV + JSON.
-No Weights & Biases account is required.

 ## 5. Train a model

+To train your own model, use the following commands:
 ```
 make train-aapm
 make train-kits